 What impressed me is how transparent the app is about data usage.
 When you're creating an assistant, it clearly explains what data it needs to function and gives you options to limit collection.
 For instance, my work assistant has permission to learn from my writing style, but my personal one doesn't collect any data at all.

-I had questions about how my data was being used, so I reached out to CleverType's support.
-They explained that while some features require cloud processing, they use anonymized data and don't store complete messages.
+The team has been transparent about their data practices, clearly stating that while some features require cloud processing, they use anonymized data and don't store complete messages.
 Plus, anything containing sensitive info like passwords or credit card numbers is automatically excluded from collection.
+They've also achieved SOC 2 Type II compliance, which means independent auditors have verified their security practices.

 The benefits of using an AI keyboard are numerous, but privacy has to be at the top of the list.
 What good is a smart assistant if you can't trust it with your information?